Community Benefit Program

 - Dillard, Inc.: Monetary gift to Meeting Street Academy

-- Harper Corporation: hosted career workshops for and made monetary donations to Junior Achievement, Habitat for Humanity
+- Harper Corporation: hosted career workshops for and made monetary donations to Junior Achievement, workday for Habitat for Humanity

 - Hazen and Sawyer: monetary donation to United Way of the Piedmont

 - Hydrostructures: Monetary donation to United Way of the Piedmont